Northern cricket frog

 The northern cricket frog (Acris crepitans) is a species of small hylid frog native to the United States and northeastern Mexico.
 These frogs are majorly in grey, green, and brown color with blotching patterns.
+Many have a brown or orange stripe down the center of their back and a triangular marking on the top of their head.
 Despite being members of the tree frog family, they are not arboreal.
-These frogs prefer habitats near the edges of slow-moving bodies of water.
+These frogs prefer habitats near the edges of slow-moving bodies of water, and in close proximity to shelter items, like rocks.
 It has two recognized subspecies, A. c. crepitans and A. c. paludicola.

 Description

-The northern cricket frog is one of three smallest vertebrates in North America, ranging from 19–38 mm long.
+The northern cricket frog is one of the three smallest vertebrates in North America, ranging from 19–38 mm long.
+They have a prominent blunt snout.
 Its dorsal coloration varies widely, and includes greys, greens, and browns, often in irregular blotching patterns.
+There is usually a distinct triangular mark on their head between their eyes.
+The dorsal stripes vary in brightness and hue and are not present until metamorphosis occurs.
 One New York biologist has identified six distinct color morphs and four pattern morphs, and several intergrades between these.
 Typically there is dark banding on the legs and a white bar from the eye to the base of the foreleg.
 The skin has a bumpy texture.
 It is very similar to the southern cricket frog, Acris gryllus, found in the US Southeastern Coastal Plain, but with some overlap along the Fall Line.
 The southern cricket frog has longer legs, with less webbing on the hind feet, and a more pointed snout, though northern cricket frogs have been observed with snouts indistinguishable from those of the southern species, and the markings on the back of the thigh are typically more sharply defined than that of the northern cricket frog, though biologists have recorded northern cricket frogs in the northern fringes of their range with extremely sharp posterior leg stripes.
+Northern cricket frogs do not have toe pads.
 This frog is active throughout most of the year, with activity significantly decreasing during December and resuming around mid-March.

-Habitat and Distribution
+Habitat and distribution

 Cricket frogs prefer the edges of slow-moving, permanent bodies of water.
 They prefer open, shallow waters with an abundance of aquatic vegetation.
+Adults live in temperate environments while tadpoles live in shallow freshwater habitats with varying temperatures.
 Large groups of them can often be found together along the muddy banks of shallow streams, especially during pre-migratory clustering.
 The northern cricket frog has been observed to hibernate upland, often at considerable distances from water.
-Given their small size and their large surface to volume ratio, it comes as no surprise that this species utilize microhabitats.
 There are various factors that influence microhabitat site selection for this species: temperature, proximity to water, shelter accessibility, etc.